ProceduresRefractive Lens Exchange (RLE)

 After refractive lens exchange (RLE), it is common to experience blurry vision and discomfort immediately following the procedure.
 However, many patients notice an improvement in their vision within a few days to a week after surgery.

-The speed you can see well after RLE depends on several factors, including the individual healing process and the extent of the corrected refractive error.
+The speed you can see well after RLE depends on several factors, including the individual healing process, the extent of the corrected refractive error, and your compliance.
 In some cases, patients may notice a significant improvement in their vision within the first few hours after the procedure.

 4.9 out of 5 Stars